HelloThisIsFlo/SyncDnD/README.md

 MQTT_PASS=XXX # Password to ensure secure connection to the MQTT instance DOMAIN=XXX.com # Domain where the cloud part will be hosted
 ```
+The `./config.env` file will be needed both on the machine running in the Cloud and on the Mac.

 #### Dependencies
 Required for both the server in the Cloud and the Mac